balbuf/wasp/README.md

 ## Advanced Config

-Wasp uses [twig](https://twig.symfony.com/doc/1.x/) to process its config values, allowing the user to reference other properties within the config and perform some basic value processing via twig's filters, functions, etc.
+Wasp uses [Twig](https://twig.symfony.com/doc/1.x/) to process its config values, allowing the user to reference other properties within the config and perform some basic value processing via Twig's filters, functions, etc.
-In order to use twig in your config property values, you must enclose some or all of the value in twig template
+In order to use Twig in your config property values, you must enclose some or all of the value in Twig template
 delimeters: `{{ }}` for expressions and `{% %}` for more complex control structures (loops, logic, etc.).
-(Note that when a property value starts with a twig template, the value must be quoted, otherwise the YAML parser will get confused and interprety the value as an inline object, e.g. `property: '{{ template }}'` instead of the invalid `property: {{ template }}`.)
+(Note that when a property value starts with a Twig template, the value must be quoted, otherwise the YAML parser will get confused and interpret the value as an inline object, e.g. `property: '{{ template }}'` instead of the invalid `property: {{ template }}`.)

 ### Special Variables